sonnyksimon/sonnyksimon/calnewport/straighta/part2/index.md

 features a lot of aggressive formatting: It’s split up into lists, with words often bolded and capitalized to emphasize their importance.
-There is no consistent
+There is no consistent scheme being applied here.
+The formatting is just what might come naturally to the student during the heat of the moment, to help him understand and underscore the concepts being presented.

 > **Lecture Excerpt:**
 >